Jean Todt: CEO and Special Advisor at Ferrari: 2004 to 2009

 On 1 June 2004, Todt was appointed CEO of Ferrari in addition to his title of General Manager of the Racing Division.
-In October 2006, three days after the end of the Formula One season and following the retirement of Michael Schumacher, he took up a new post as a Special Advisor for the Scuderia Ferrari.
+In October 2006, three days after the end of the Formula One season which they had almost won again in a tight battle with Renault and Fernando Alonso, and following the retirement of Michael Schumacher, Todt took up a new post as a Special Advisor for Scuderia Ferrari.

 In 2007, he prepared the ground for Stefano Domenicali to succeed him as head of the Scuderia on 1 January 2008.
 Then, on 18 March 2008, he resigned his position as Special Advisor to the Ferrari board, to be replaced by Amedeo Felisa.
 He nonetheless remained a member of the board of Ferrari for a further year before resigning all his functions within the Italian firm in March 2009.

 President of FIA

-In April 2009, he became President of "eSafety Aware!" for the promotion of the smart vehicles and new safety technologies, which enabled him to improve his knowledge of the internal workings of the FIA.
+In April 2009, Todt became President of "eSafety Aware!" for the promotion of smart vehicles and new safety technologies, which enabled him to improve his knowledge of the internal workings of the FIA.

-On 16 July 2009, he officially announced his intention of running for the Presidency of the Fédération Internationale de l'Automobile in the election that was due to take place in October.
+On 16 July 2009, he officially announced his intention of running for the Presidency of the FIA in the election that was due to take place in October.
 The day before, he had received the support of outgoing President Max Mosley, who had decided not to stand for re-election.
 He was the second contender to declare, the 1981 world rally champion Ari Vatanen having announced his candidature just a few days earlier.

 On 23 October 2009, he was elected President of the FIA (for what would become his first term) gaining 135 votes in comparison to Vatanen's 49.
 He was re-elected, unchallenged, for a second four-year term on 6 December 2013, and was again re-elected, unopposed, for a third four-year term on 8 December 2017.
-His FIA presidency ended in December 2021, with the 2021 Saudi Arabian Grand Prix being his last race which he would attend as president.
-He was later succeeded by Mohammed bin Sulayem.
+His FIA presidency ended in December 2021, with the 2021 Saudi Arabian Grand Prix being the last race which he would attend as president.
+He was later succeeded by Mohammed Ben Sulayem.

 UN Secretary-General's Special Envoy

-Since April 29, 2015, Jean Todt has been Special Envoy for Road Safety to UN Secretary-General Ban Ki-moon.
+Since April 29, 2015, Todt has been Special Envoy for Road Safety to UN Secretary-General Ban Ki-moon.
 The new UN Secretary-General António Guterres confirmed him in this role in April 2017.